Avoiding a Supply Chain Disaster: What You Need to Know

 Companies are only as strong as their weakest link.
 So it makes sense that over 80% of respondents expect their customers to look to a new supplier if they don't have adisaster recovery (DR) planin place.

-It's your responsibility to check that these organizations have DR and business continuity plans in place, that those plans aretestedregularly and that they've been properly communicated to their employees.
+It's your responsibility to check that these organisations have DR and business continuity plans in place, that those plans aretestedregularly and that they've been properly communicated to their employees.

 You might be ready for a disruption, but if members of your supply chain can't say the same, your DR plan will be as effective as a bunch of chickens running around with their heads cut off.